DACapital/contracts/README.md

 20% of the DAC Tokens will be allocated to the creators and maintainers of the platform with the rest being sold through the Vending Machine.

 ### Vending Machine Contract
-The Vending Machine Contract will be used to disperse DAC Tokens to anyone who would like to purchase them to use on the platform.
-It is set up to sell 80% of all DAC Tokens.
-To purchase tokens any user can send ETH to the specified function in the contract and automatically recieve a calculated amount of DAC in return.
-DAC tokens will be transferred to the originating address of the purchase, so no ETH should be sent directly from exchanges, but instead it should be sent from a wallet that is owned by the user.
+The Vending Machine Contract will be used to dispense DAC Tokens to anyone who would like to aquire them to use on the platform.
+It is set up to dispense 80% of all DAC Tokens.
+To aquire tokens any user can send ETH to the specified function in the contract and automatically recieve a calculated amount of DAC in return.
+DAC tokens will be transferred to the originating address of the transaction, so no ETH should be sent directly from exchanges, but instead it should be sent from a wallet that is owned by the user.

-The Vending Machine is set up to sell the tokens in a series of 10 Generations.
+The Vending Machine is set up to dispense the tokens in a series of 10 Generations.
 Each generation will have a price that is double the preceding generation, with the initial price starting at 2,000 DAC Tokens per ETH.
-Each generation will 1.68 million DAC Tokens, totaling 16.8 million DAC Tokens which is 80% of all the available supply of 21 million tokens.
+Each generation will dispense 1.68 million DAC Tokens, totaling 16.8 million DAC Tokens which is 80% of all the available supply of 21 million tokens.

 <p align="center">
   <img src="https://github.com/DACapital/contracts/blob/master/doc/vending_machine.png?raw=true" alt="DA Capital Contracts"/>